Symptoms of Arthritis

 A previous article, we discussed what Arthritis is and its many forms, now it is time to take a look at the symptoms ofArthritis.
 Arthritis shows up in various ways.
 Some of the first symptoms include things like knees cracking when you stand up, general pain or swelling around joints that lasts for more than two weeks, you may also notice that pain in your joints increases as you move, also you may notice increased stiffness in your joints when you wake up in the morning, and your joints may appear reddish and feel warm to the touch.

-Some other symptoms of Arthritis include fever, a sense of feeling tired all the time, also a feeling that you have the flu.
+Some other symptoms of Arthritis include fever, a sense of feeling tired all the time, even a feeling that you have the flu.
 If you experience any of these symptoms, it is imperative that you see your doctor or physician at the same time.
 Just a doctor can truly diagnose whether you have Arthritis, and because there are over 100 forms of Arthritis, it is also important to determine which form of Arthritis you have.
 The actual different forms ofArthritis have different symptoms as well.
-It is also important to seek medical treatment as soon as possible, since Arthritis has no known cure, the sooner an individual seek treatment and begin a regimen of treatment, and the better your results of managing yourArthritis are going to be.
-Your treatment plan may include things such as a specific course of medicine, plenty of rest, adequate diet plan, as well as proper diet, losing weight if you are overweight, and in extreme cases, surgical procedure may be required.
-In future articles we will look at treatment options, from Acupuncture to be able to Zinc.
+It is also important to seek medical treatment as soon as possible, since Arthritis has no known cure, the sooner you seek treatment and begin a regimen of attention, and the better your results of managing yourArthritis are going to be.
+Your treatment plan may include things such as a certain course of remedies, plenty of rest, adequate eating habits, and proper diet, losing weight if you are overweight, and in extreme cases, surgery may be required.
+In future articles we will look at treatment options, from Chinese medicine in order to Zinc.

-We've discussed that there are above 100 forms of Arthritis.
+We've discussed that there are over 100 forms of Arthritis.
 The most common forms are Osteoarthritis, Rheumatoid Arthritis, andGout.
-All of these forms have different symptoms and require testing by your physician for an accurate diagnosis.
-Here are some of the symptoms and variations between RheumatoidArthritis and Osteoarthritis.
+All of these varieties have different symptoms and require testing by your physician for an accurate diagnosis.
+Here are some of the symptoms and differences between RheumatoidArthritis and Osteoarthritis.

 Symptoms of Osteoarthritis:

-Osteoarthritis Typically begins in one Joint ' OsteoarthritisTypically affects only the Joints ' Osteoarthritis does not affect Internal organs ' Osteoarthritis affects Cartilage 'Osteoarthritis causes Tightness in the Joint parts when waking in theMorning ' Osteoarthritis is a Result of Wear and tear on the body.
+Osteoarthritis Typically begins in one Joint ' OsteoarthritisTypically affects only the Joints ' Osteoarthritis does not affect Internal organs ' Osteoarthritis has an effect on Cartilage 'Osteoarthritis leads to Stiffness in the Joints when waking in theMorning ' Osteoarthritis is a Result of Wear and tear on the body.

 Osteoarthritis is a Result of Cartilage Being Broke Down